SatyamNaik009/shop/README.md

 Project Title: E-Commerce website-Like Online Retail Store

-Description:E-Commerce Hub is a comprehensive online retail platform designed to provide a seamless shopping experience similar to Amazon.
+Description:This project is a comprehensive online retail platform designed to provide a seamless shopping experience similar to Amazon developed using Java with the help of JSP, Servlets, Hibernate, HTML, and CSS .
 The project aims to offer users a wide range of products, an intuitive user interface, and robust backend functionality to manage user accounts, orders, and product listings efficiently.

+Technologies Used:

+Java:
+Core application logic and backend functionality.

+JSP (JavaServer Pages):
+Dynamic web page generation.
+Display product details, user information, and order summaries.

+Servlets:
+Handle HTTP requests and responses.
+Manage user sessions, process form data, and control application flow.

+Hibernate:
+Object-Relational Mapping (ORM) for database interactions.
+Manage persistent data such as user accounts, products, and orders.

+HTML and CSS:
+Structure and style the web pages.
+Ensure a responsive and user-friendly interface.

+Database:
+MySQL or any other relational database to store user, product, and order information.

+Project Structure:

+Frontend:
+HTML and CSS files for the user interface.
+JSP pages for dynamic content rendering.

+Backend:
+Java classes for business logic.
+Servlets for request handling and response generation.
+Hibernate configuration and mapping files.

+Database:
+Tables for users, products, orders, and other relevant data.

 Prerequisites:
 NetBeans IDE: Ensure you have NetBeans installed.
 Download NetBeans